TDoeG/CoalitionOfML/README.md

 # ImageClassificationUsingCNN
-This repository contains deep learning projects that utilize convolutional neural networks (CNNs) to achieve various tasks.
+This repository contains deep learning projects that utilize convolutional neural networks (CNNs) to classify images.
 The focus is on image classification, particularly using the CIFAR-10 dataset (with plans to extend to CIFAR-100 in the future).

 ## Features
 - **Deep Learning Model**: Implements a convolutional neural network for image classification.